rustic-rs/rustic_server/config/README.md

 Todo: Describe "default" tag in the file.

-# user credential file `.htaccess`
+# user credential file `.htpasswd`

-This file is formatted as a vanilla `Apache` `.htacces` file.
+This file is formatted as a vanilla `Apache` `.htpasswd` file.

 Using the server configuration file, this file may have any name, but requires valid formatting.

 A **path** to this file can be entered on the command line when starting the server.
-In that case the file name has to be `.htaccess`.
+In that case the file name has to be `.htpasswd`.

 The server binary allows this file to be created from the command line.
 Execute `rustic_server --help` for details.